About Author

 Image Source: The Captain’s Manor Inn

-The Pilgrim Monument’s design blends historic inspiration and engineering.
-Inspired by Italian Renaissance, it symbolizes Provincetown’s link to the Pilgrims’ legacy, while adding modern accessibility features to welcome all visitors.
+Inspired by the Italian Renaissance, it symbolizes Provincetown’s connection to the Pilgrims’ legacy and incorporates modern accessibility for all visitors.

-- Height – 252 feet, making it the tallest all-granite structure in the United States.
+• Height – 252 feet, making it the tallest all-granite structure in the United States.

-- Material – Locally sourced granite blocks, meticulously fitted without steel reinforcement.
+• Material – Locally sourced granite blocks, meticulously fitted without steel reinforcement.

-- Style – Italian Renaissance with a medieval fortress-like presence.
+• Style – Italian Renaissance with a medieval fortress-like presence.

-- Climb – 116 steps and 60 ramps, offering gradual ascent to the top.
+• Climb – 116 steps and 60 ramps, offering gradual ascent to the top.

 Cultural and Community Significance